foxx/foxx.github.io/README.md

 ## foxx.github.io

-This code is a complete mess and needs cleaning up badly.
+This code is a fucking mess and needs cleaning up badly.

+No seriously, I am deeply ashamed of this :/

 Inspirations;